-Meadowview, Virginia is home to The American Chestnut Foundation’s research farms.
-This property and its facilities are used to breed American chestnut trees for resistance to the blight fungus.
-Meadowview includes more than 50,000 trees at various stages of the breeding process, planted on more than 150 acres.
+Meadowview, Virginia is home to The American Chestnut Foundation’s Research Farms.
+This property and its facilities are used to preserve, study, and breed American chestnut trees for resistance to the blight fungus.
+Meadowview includes tens of thousands of trees at various stages of the breeding process, planted on more than 150 acres.

 1989: The first research farm was established as a means to formally execute the backcross breeding program.
 Chestnut trees have been planted, crossed, and grown on this farm for more than three decades, and it continues to function as one of two seed orchards.
 More than a decade later, the property was filled to capacity with chestnut trees at various stages of backcrossing.

 1995: A generous donation enabled the purchase of land nearby, now known as the Glenn C. Price Research Farm and home to the farm staff’s offices, laboratory, maintenance shop, nursery facilities, and backcross orchards.

 2010: The Glenn C. Price Laboratory was dedicated and is used to conduct on-site research.

 2015: An operations building was constructed near the offices and laboratory on the Glenn C. Price Farm.
 The facility boasts a large 3,300 square foot indoor workspace with overhead heating, a drive-thru garage bay, pesticide and herbicide storage and mixing area, a large walk-in cooler used for seed storage, and is equipped with an eyewash station, emergency response equipment and often houses machinery and containerized chestnut seedlings in winter.
 In addition, the building is used as a general workspace for large tasks such as seed processing, comfortably accommodating large workgroups of volunteers and students.
 TACF has hosted a number of company celebrations and dinners, classes, and presentations in the facility.